StoneCypher/short_offer/README.md

 Write a shortened offer claim for WebRTC.
 Compress a WebRTC offer so much that you can just put it in a URL, and skip the backend infrastructure entirely.

 Offers are returned almost byte-identical.
-IP addresses can be slightly altered (leading zeroes removed, and hexadecimal conformed to lower case.)
-Otherwise, byte perfect replication is achieved.
+Small concessions are made for compression:

+1. The framing JSON can have its whitespace dropped
+2. IPv4 and IPv6 addresses will have leading zeroes dropped
+3. All decimal integers will have leading zeroes dropped
+4. IPv6 addresses will be represented in lower case
+5. SHA fingerprints will be represented in upper case

+Other than these, values (including unknown future values and illegal values) will be represented perfectly.

 <img src="/src/maintained_artifacts/stats_by_version_relative.png" width="500" />